lafleurdeboum/servicewall/README.md

     # braise show service "Service Name"

+And if you wonder which services use to use port 80, do

+    # braise show port 80

-These rules are stored in a dictionary called realm_defs.
+These rules are stored together with a string identifying the network you're connected to, in a dictionary called realm_defs.
 To interrogate it, do :

     # braise show realms